Tartan-AUV/tauv-stonefish/docs/sensors.rst

 ----------------------------------------

 The mechanical scanning imaging sonar (MSIS) is an acoustic device utilising a single rotating acoustic beam.
 The beam rotates in one plane and generates an acoustic echo intensity map in cylindrical coordinates.
 This map can be used to detect obstacles or map underwater structures.
 This kind of sonar produces images similar to the FLS, but due to the rotation of the beam the image is corrupted by the robot's motion.
 The MSIS suffers from significant mesurement noise, which can be simulated as a combination of a multiplicative component and an additive component corrupting the measured echo intensity, both possible to adjust by providing their standard deviations.

+The output data format can be set in the same way as for the FLS.

 .. code-block:: xml